kayne-spikker/shipment-assessment/README.md

 12. **Database:**
     - I would use a hosted Database, in other words, The current CDE setup is easy and fast.
 I would invest time in setting up the different services like Redis and Postgres

+13. **Automatic shipment creation:**
+    - I would automatically dispatch shipment creations to the job queue when a new order is received (if a priviliged user within the company, turns this on in the company settings).
+See 5.

 ## Notes on Every New Bootup

 Follow these steps to get the project up and running: